keflanagan/CliMer/README.md

 ### Features
 The Omnivore visual features and the BERT features should be placed in the 'features' directory.
 Alternatively change the path to your chosen location for the features in the config file(s).

-### Pretrained
-Pretrained models will be released soon.
 ### Training
 To train the model, run the following command, replacing $DATASET with 'ego4d' for the Ego4D dataset and 'epic' for the EPIC-Kitchens dataset